 - Nepal is the birthplace of the Light of Asia, Buddha.
 Siddhartha Gautam (Buddha) was born in 623 B.C. in Kapilvastu, Lumbini, which lies in Nepal.
 Lumbini is now a sacred place for Buddhists.

 - Nepal was the last Hindu Country in the world when it was declared secular by the parliament in the year 2006.
-Although many religion harmoniously co-exist in the country, 81.3 percent of the population in the country follows Hinduism.
+Although many religion harmoniously co-exists in the country, 81.3% of the population in the country follows Hinduism.
 Nepal still has the highest proportion of Hindus in the world.

 - Kaligandaki is the river older than the Himalayas.
 Therefore, it acts as a major ecological dividing line of the whole eastern and western Himalayas.